-The 9:50 service tends to be livelier, with a children’s moment, more hymns and the adult Chancel Choir (which takes the summer off).
+Our 9:50 service is lively, with a children’s moment, hymns, and the adult Chancel Choir (which takes the summer off).
 On some Sundays, we also hear from the children’s choir and both adult and children’s bell choirs.
 Summer worship brings special music by congregation members and guest musicians.

 Throughout the year, we also offer special services geared toward the liturgical seasons and participate in ecumenical and interfaith services in the community.
 For more information about these services, please see our calendar of events.